MythesisProject2024/TPSAS/README.md

 - Install only the required Python libraries.
   Example: mealpy - An open-source library for the latest meta-heuristic algorithms in Python.

-## How to Download Your Program

-- Download the zipped file "projet_these_Saber_github.7z" located in the repository on my GitHub account.
-[URL:  https://github.com/SabeurLajili/Thesis_Project_Code]

 ## How to Run the Program

 1. Decompress the folder containing all programs and files.